zingchart/ZingChart-PHP/README.md

 ---
 <a id="render"></a>
 ### render ( ) `Level 1`
-Renders the chart to the html element specified from the constructor.<br>
+Renders the chart to the html element specified from the constructor.

 **Example:**